grassii/ruri/README.md

 # ruri.sh

-A **fairly quick bash script for OSX** that lets you record your desktop, convert it to .webm via ffmpeg and then upload it directly to your favourite pomf.se clone.
+A **fairly quick bash script for macOS** that lets you record your desktop, convert it to .webm via ffmpeg and then upload it directly to your favourite pomf.se clone.

 I'm using **growlnotify** for the custom notifications.
 My **Growl skin** is available [here](https://github.com/grassii/ruri.sh/tree/master/misc/kuroneko.growlStyle/Contents)